rocky-linux/documentation/docs/books/learning_bash/07-loops.md

 done
 ```

 It can be a file.
-In this case, the variable will take as value each word contained in the file browsed, from the beginning to the end:
+In this case, the variable will take as a value each word contained in the file browsed, from the beginning to the end:

 ```
-$ cat my_file.txt
+cat my_file.txt
 first line
 second line
 third line
-$ for LINE in $(cat my_file.txt); do echo $LINE; done first line second
+for LINE in $(cat my_file.txt); do echo $LINE; done first line second